Brian-Baros/SarahMemory/README.md

 This build makes SarahMemory a first-class participant in VS Code Chat, but it does **not** replace Microsoft's built-in Copilot backend globally.
 In the built-in Chat surface, SarahMemory is used through the supported participant model (`@sarahmemory`) rather than by taking ownership of Copilot itself.

-VISUAL STUDIOS CODE EXTENTION SCREENSHOTS
+VISUAL STUDIO CODE EXTENSION SCREENSHOTS
 ![SarahMemory VS-CODE-1](documents/SM-VSC-Screenshot_2026-04-13_185902.jpg)
 ![SarahMemory VS-CODE-2](documents/SM-VSC-Screenshot_2026-04-13_203009.jpg)
 ![SarahMemory VS-CODE-3](documents/SM-VSC-Screenshot_2026-04-13_203123.jpg)